 Diastasis Recti and Umbilical Hernia: My Experience

 Like many women, after having a baby I found myself with a diastasis recti – and then an umbilical hernia too.
 I lived with these for 5 years, and then in September last year I had an operation to repair the umbilical hernia.
 After this I had physio which has helped to repair the diastasis recti.
-This blog post details my experience of the two conditions, the operation and my recovery.
+This blog post details my experience.
+You can read about my experience of umbilical hernia repair with mesh here.

 What is diastasis recti?